bartimer/pg-ai/robotics/README.md

  * servo 2 movement

 ### Shaping the reward function
-We started of as simple as possible with just a reward when reaching the target and a constant low negative reward when the target was not reached: As expected difficult to learn anything.
+We started of as simple as possible with a fixed target location and just a reward when reaching the target and a constant low negative reward when the target was not reached: As expected difficult to learn anything.

 Next step was to bring (Euclidian) distance (between current and target location) and previous distance into the picture: Add a constant negative reward when moving further away then the previous step, this resulted in a bit of a learning but the agent stopped doing anything to avoid negative rewards.